Tatlov/Getting_And_Cleaning_Data_Course_Project/README.md

     representative of the data.

 - Changed activity labels walking_upstairs and walking_downstairs to walking_up_stairs
-and walking_down_stairs as this acitivity was pictured in the paper referenced in the original data.
+and walking_down_stairs as this activity was pictured in the paper referenced in the original data.